-An in vitro experimental study was carried out using 6 types of composite resins (table 1): two resins considered of low cost and easy to access by Colombian dentists (LUNA® and ROK®--SDI, Victoria, Australia); two resins used on a daily basis by Colombian dentists (Filtek Z350® and Filtek Z250 XT®--3M ESPE, Minnesota, United States), and a control group consisting of two resins (EnaHri®--Micerium, Genoa, Italy), UE2 ® (enamel) and UD2 ® (dentin), as they are indicated for use with and without preheating.
-Color equivalent to A2 was selected for all resins.
+An in vitro experimental study was carried out using 6 different composite resins (Table 1): two of the resins used are considered low cost and easy to access by Colombian dentists: LUNA® and ROK® (SDI, Victoria Australia). ;; two resins used on a daily basis by Colombian dentists Filtek Z350 TM and Filtek Z250 XT TM (3M ESPE, Minnesota, United States), and as a control group . two EnaHri® resins (Micerium, Genoa Italy), UE2 ® (enamel) and UD2 ® (dentin) as they are indicated for use with and without preheating.
+The color equivalent to A2 was selected for all resins.

-TABLE 1 Composite Resins Used in the Study
+TABLE 1 Composite resins used in the study

-Composite Resins Manufacturer Particle Size Indications for Use EnaHri Micerium Microparticles Anterior and posterior sector.
-UE2 ® (21) Enamel EnaHri UD2 ® (21) Micerium Microparticles Anterior and posterior sector.
-Dentine LUNA ® (22) SDI Micro and nanoparticles Anterior and posterior sector ROK ® (23) SDI Hybrid, micro and macroparticles Posterior sector Filtek TM Z250 XT (24) 3M ESPE Microparticles Anterior and posterior sector Filtek TM Z350 (25) 3M ESPE Micro and nanoparticles Anterior and posterior sector
+Composite resins Manufacturer Particle size Indications for use EnaHri Micerium Microparticles Anterior and posterior sector.
+UE2 ® (21) Enamel EnaHri Micerium Microparticles Anterior and posterior sector.
+UD2 ® (21) Dentine LUNA ® (22) SDI Micro and nanoparticles Anterior and posterior sector ROK ® (23) SDI Hybrid, micro and macroparticles Posterior sector Filtek TM Z250 XT (24) 3M ESPE Microparticles Anterior and posterior sector Filtek TM Z350 (25) 3M ESPE Micro and nanoparticles Anterior and posterior sector

 ^{} The scale on which the filler particles are found and the indications for use according to the manufacturer are described.

-Source: the authors.
+Source: the authors

-A silicone matrix of 5 mm in diameter by 2 mm in height was made (figure 1) following the ISO 4049 standard (26).
-Ten specimens of each resin were assigned into 2 groups: 5 specimens preheating the resin at 39 °C (p) and 5 specimens without preheating (sp), at room temperature of 25 ± 1 °C. The samples were coded with letters and numbers.
+A silicone matrix of 5 mm in diameter by 2 mm in height was made (figure 1) considering the ISO 4049 standard (26).
+10 specimens of each resin were divided into 2 groups: 5 preheating the resin at 39 °C (p) and 5 specimens without preheating (sp), at room temperature of 25 ± 1 °C. The samples were coded with letters and numbers.